THE EARTH PRIZE

 • The Final Idea demonstrates that the proposed solution is needed and applicable to the selected geographical setting.
 If the solution has potential to be scaled up, it can be adapted according to the needs of different regions and customized for new target users.

-• The Final Idea demonstrates the ability to raise awareness about the team’s identified problem and to inspire positive action within their community or elsewhere.
+• The Final Idea demonstrates the ability to raise awareness about the team's identified environmental problem and to inspire others within their community or elsewhere.

 The videos must be the students’ own work, in the students’ own words, and may include personal experiences and thoughtful observations.
 Videos must reflect that the student has carefully examined and thought through their Final Idea.
 The video submissions will be evaluated according to the following criteria: